 Safety-critical system

-High-integrity software is software that is used in safety-critical systems.
-It is developed to a higher standard than normal software, with an extreme focus on reliability and safety.
+Safety-critical software is developed to a higher standard than ordinary commercial software, with an extreme focus on reliability, safety, and correctness.
 See also software quality and software assurance.
+The development processes used to produce it, such as Cleanroom software engineering, favor rigorous specification, review, and certification over debug-and-patch iteration.

 MISRA C is a set of software development guidelines for the C programming language and whose aim is to facilitate code safety, security, and reliability in the context of embedded systems.
 The NASA Jet Propulsion Laboratory’s C Coding Standards (2009) are based on MISRA-C:2004.